NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Stormfeather.md

 * * *

 Even while affixed, this electric blue feather sways lightly in the air, as if always accompanied by a breeze.
 When activated, the talisman casts fly on you, though the duration is 1 minute.
 You can Dismiss this activation.
-If you do, you're affected by [[Spells/Gentle Landing|Gentle Landing]].
+If you do, you're affected by [[Gentle Landing|Gentle Landing]].

 *Source: Pathfinder Secrets of Magic*
 *OGL*